 What should I look for in a body wash for dry skin?

-For dry skin, more than other skin type, you need to buy a body wash specifically designed for your skin type.
-This is because using body washes with the wrong ingredients can at worst cause serious damage your skin, or at best, they could createintense discomfort.
+For dry skin, more than another skin type, you need to buy a body wash specifically designed for your skin type.
+This is because using body washes with the wrong ingredients can at worst cause serious damage to your skin, or at best, they could create intense discomfort.

 Instead of buying a generic body wash, for dry skin, you should look for a soap that will introduce more moisture into your skin.
 There are many ingredients that can do this, including shea butter, jojoba oil, or coconut oil.
 We discuss the many moisturizing ingredients more fully below.

 Often because these body washes try to retain as much moisture as possible, you will notice that there is not that much lather.
 Keep in mind that you don’t need lather to get clean and its absence in your product probably just indicates the company’s attempts to keep undesirable ingredients out of their body wash.

 Here are a couple of the most important ingredients to look out for in body washes.
 Often these are used to create lather, but for people with dry skin, they suck more moisture from your already parched skin, making your discomfort greater.